ardimirzaei/ispw2022-abm-workshop/_episodes/05-casestudy2.md

 This model incorporates all of the above assumptions, but each individual has a 5% chance of being initialized as infected.
 This model shows the disease spread as a phenomenon with an element of stochasticity.
 Small perturbations in the parameters included here can in fact lead to different final outcomes.

 Overall, this model helps users:
-1) engage in a new way of viewing/modeling epidemics that is more personable and relatable
+1. engage in a new way of viewing/modeling epidemics that is more personable and relatable
-2) understand how the reproduction number, R0, represents the threshold for an epidemic
+2. understand how the reproduction number, R0, represents the threshold for an epidemic
-3) think about different ways to calculate R0, and the strengths and weaknesses in each approach
+3. think about different ways to calculate R0, and the strengths and weaknesses in each approach
-4) understand the relationship between derivatives and integrals, represented simply as rates and cumulative number of cases, and
+4. understand the relationship between derivatives and integrals, represented simply as rates and cumulative number of cases, and
-5) provide opportunities to extend or change the model to include some properties of a disease that interest users the most.
+5. provide opportunities to extend or change the model to include some properties of a disease that interest users the most.

 # Applications to Pharmacy

-- model disease spread
--
+- Disease state modelling (infection control)
+- Adpated to model diffusion of innovation e.g. the use of electronic drug registers?

 # NetLogo Model

 [Run application on the Web](http://www.netlogoweb.org/launch#http://www.netlogoweb.org/assets/modelslib/Curricular%20Models/epiDEM/epiDEM%20Basic.nlogo)
-*Alternative, if you are still in the web appilication, search for the model:* ***epiDEM Basic*** *in Model Library*
+*Alternative, if you are still in the web application, search for the model: ***epiDEM Basic*** *in Model Library*

-## Activities
+> ## Activities
+> - Try running the model by varying one slider at a time.
+For example: How does increasing the number of initial people affect the disease spread?
+> How does increasing the recovery chance the shape of the graphs?
+What about changes to average recovery time?
+Or the infection rate?
+> - What happens to the shape of the graphs as you increase the recovery chance and decrease the recovery time?
+Vice versa?
+> - Notice the graph Cumulative Infected and Recovered, and Infection and Recovery Rates.
+What are the relationships between the two?
+Why is the latter graph jagged?
+>>
 >
->
->
->
-{: .discussion}
+{: .challenge}

+# References

+- Yang, C. and Wilensky, U. (2011).
+NetLogo epiDEM Basic model. http://ccl.northwestern.edu/netlogo/models/epiDEMBasic.
+Center for Connected Learning and Computer-Based Modeling, Northwestern University, Evanston, IL.